Sheridan Road: History

-In 1925, Route 42 was realigned to include all of Sheridan Road in Illinois; the route continued south to the Indiana border at Hammond, and the old route became Illinois Route 42A.

-In 1929, the southern terminus of Route 42 was changed to the south end of Sheridan Road as US 41 supplanted the southern part of the route.
+In 1925, IL 42 was realigned to include all of Sheridan Road in Illinois; the route continued south to the Indiana border at Hammond, and the old route became IL 42A.
+In 1929, the southern terminus of IL 42 was changed to the south end of Sheridan Road as US 41 supplanted the southern part of the route.
 This made the route coextensive with the Illinois portion of Sheridan Road.

-In 1930, Wisconsin Highway 42 was designated along the road in Wisconsin.

-In 1951, the WIS 42 designation was replaced by a WIS 32 one.
+In 1930, WIS 42 was designated along the road in Wisconsin; WIS 42 was truncated at Sheboygan in 1951, and WIS 32 was redesignated along Sheridan Road to the Illinois border as part of the interstate Red Arrow Highway in honor of Wisconsin and Michigan's 32nd Infantry Division.

-Throughout the 1960s, much of the road was rebuilt with the construction of Interstate 43.

-Route 42 was removed from the state highway system in 1972.
+The road became more of a local arterial road throughout the 1960s with the construction of I-94 to the east, and was reconstructed at that time.
+IL 42 was removed from the state highway system in 1972.
 In 1974, as part of the Amstutz Expressway's construction, the road was narrowed to two lanes and an overpass built in Waukegan.

 The road was designated as part of the Lake Michigan Circle Tour in 1988.

-The City of Chicago renamed a section of Sheridan Road in 2025 after comedian Bob Newhart, the Chicago native whose titular 1970s sitcom took place in the city.
-Bob Newhart Way is in front of the Thorndale Beach Condominiums, which served as the setting for the home of Newhart’s character Bob Hartley and his wife Emily (Suzanne Pleshette).
+On September 5, 2025, a one-block section of Sheridan Road was given an honorary street name after comedian Bob Newhart, the Chicago native whose titular 1970s sitcom took place in the city.
+Bob Newhart Way is in front of the Thorndale Beach Condominiums, which served as the setting for the home of Newhart's character Bob Hartley and his wife Emily (Suzanne Pleshette).